vespakoen/docs/start/config.md

 When starting a new project, you shouldn't be bombarded with loads of confusing configuration decisions.
 For that reason, Laravel is intelligently configured out of the box.
 The **application/config/application.php** file contains the basic configuration options for your application.

-There is only one option that **must** be set when starting a new application.
-Laravel needs to know the URL you will use to access your application.
+Actually, getting started with Laravel requires zero configuration.
+However, you may wish to tell Laravel the URL you will use to access your application.
+This will speed up the request lifecycle since the framework won't have to guess.
 Simply set the url in the **application/config/application.php** file:

 	'url' => 'http://localhost';